Doctor of Dental Surgery Degree (DDS) for Military and Veterans

 Is a Dentistry Degree worth it?

 The BLS states that a person working as a Dentist can make $159,530 annually.
-Dental specialists can make even more, according to Zip Recruiter:Even dental hygienist jobs are lucrative—the BLS states people in this position average
+Dental specialists can make even more, according to Zip Recruiter:- Endodontists: $241,185

 $84,860 annually.

-Harvard University- Harvard University offers a Master’s Degree in Dental Public Health and Education and has GI Bill approved programs and is approved for Tuition Assistance.
-Harvard University is a Yellow Ribbon school.
+Harvard University -Harvard University offers a Master’s Degree in Dental Public Health and Education, has GI Bill-approved programs, and is approved for Tuition Assistance.
+It is a Yellow Ribbon school.

-Alamo Colleges District- Alamo Colleges District offers Associate’s Degrees in Dental Assisting and Dental Laboratory Technology.
-It has GI Bill approved programs, offers credit for military experience, is approved for Tuition Assistance, and awards credit for the CLEP exam.
-Alamo Colleges District is a MyCAA-approved school. =
+Alamo Colleges District - Alamo Colleges District offers associate’s degrees in dental assistance and laboratory technology.
+It has GI Bill-approved programs, offers credit for military experience, is approved for Tuition Assistance, and awards credit for the CLEP exam.
+Alamo Colleges District is a MyCAA-approved school.

-University of Louisville- University of Louisville offers a Bachelor’s Degree Dental Hygiene and Master’s Degree in Dental Client Sciences.
-Concorde Career College has GI Bill approved programs, offers credit for military experience, awards credit for CLEP and DSST exams and is approved for Tuition Assistance.
-University of Louisville is a MyCAA-approved and Yellow Ribbon school.
+University of Louisville - The University of Louisville offers a Bachelor’s Degree in Dental Hygiene and a Master’s Degree in Dental Client Sciences.
+Concorde Career College has GI Bill-approved programs, offers credit for military experience, awards credit for CLEP and DSST exams, and is approved for Tuition Assistance.
+The University of Louisville is a MyCAA-approved Yellow Ribbon school.

 *Average annual salaries adapted and calculated from the U.S. Bureau of Labor Statistics National Occupational Employment and Wage Estimates.
 For more information, click here.